PasqualeAndreola/TMVA-2Jet-Analysis/README.md

 # TMVA-2Jet-Analysis

-Readme with information about MVA-2Jet-Analysis program
+Readme with information about MVA-2Jet-Analysis project

+# Prerequisites

+- HDF5-1.12.0 (Needed if the user wants to convert "".h5 files to "".root)
+- Root, built with support to C++17 and TMVA
+- Fastjet

 # Install instruction
 1) Open the makefile